ideal-lab5/iris-docs/src/quickstart/tech_overview.md

 ## The Iris Runtime

-Iris functions by embedding an IPFS node within the substrate runtime and allowing substrate nodes to form a private IPFS swarm.
+Iris functions by embedding an IPFS node within the substrate runtime and allowing validator nodes to form a private IPFS network.
 By building a blockchain layer on top of the embedded storage, we are able to track calls and responses to IPFS on chain, allowing nodes to be rewarded for storing and retrieving data.
+Additionally, this allows us to represent offchain storage using on chain assets and to build a cryptographic relationship between data storage, ownership, and access.

-The Iris runtime builds from exsiting modules within the Substrate runtime, specifically the session and assets modules.
+The Iris runtime builds on exsiting modules within the Substrate runtime, specifically the session and assets modules.
 It is currently a proof of authority network.
 In general, the Iris-Assets module, which depends on the assets modules, provides data ingestion, and asset class management.
 The Iris-Session module enables session based storage for content owner, where storage is provided by network validators.
 Read more on the Iris-assets and Iris-Session modules [here](./pallets.md).

 ![runtime modules](./resources/runtime_modules.png)